As some of you might know, I’m a Fantasy sports writer. You can tell because I capitalize Fantasy — who else does that?

 Obviously, knowing your headache is about to go away removes a lot of stress and that lends a big hand toward the reduction of said headache.
 So I almost immediately felt better.
 I thanked her for saving my life and asked what her name was.
 My firstborn daughter will be called, “Khushnaseebabemmatan” — or “Khushnaseebabemma” for short.

 As we were about to get off the plane, I thanked her again, thinking about how dangerous it was to take prescription drugs from a stranger.
 But my headache was bad enough that I was hoping for a mountain to spring up out of the ocean for us to fly into, so I didn’t really care about strange drugs.
 Anyway, when I went to thank her, she had already turned into a paper butterfly and flown away into some marshmallow clouds.
 Drugs from strangers are good.
+If you take drugs you need to start re-thinking your choices as drug test kits are becoming more and more widely available.

 After a cab ride to my hotel, The Time, on 49th and Broadway next to the theater where Chicago is playing, just a couple blocks down from Rockefeller Plaza, I grabbed some pizza and went to my room to get a couple of hours of sleep before going to the AL baseball draft.